 I work in computer vision, the area of computer science concerned with automatically inferring semantic meaning from images -- teaching computers to "see."
 More generally, I am interested in problems that involve analyzing and modeling large amounts of uncertain data, like mining data from social networking websites.

-I'm an Associate Professor in the School of Informatics, Computing, and Engineering at Indiana University, where I direct the IU Computer Vision Lab.
+I'm a full Professor in the School of Informatics, Computing, and Engineering at Indiana University, where I direct the IU Computer Vision Lab.
 I'm on the faculty of the Computer Science, Informatics, Cognitive Science, and Data Science programs, and I'm adjunct in the Department of Statistics.
-My work has been funded by grants and contracts from the National Science Foundation (including through a CAREER award), Google, Kodak, the Department of Defense, and Indiana University.
+My work has been funded by grants and contracts from the National Science Foundation (including through a CAREER award), Facebook, Google, Kodak, the Department of Defense, and Indiana University.

 Before joining IU, I was a graduate student and postdoc in Computer Science at Cornell University.
 I worked with Professor Dan Huttenlocher on statistical part-based object recognition algorithms, and with Professor Jon Kleinberg on modeling and mining data from online social networks.
 I completed the Ph.D. degree in August 2008.